Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

 We have many goals in our introduction of a discussion with the whole class at the end of an activity.
 The first goal will be clear to any teacher.
 The whole class discussion aims to leave each student, at a minimum, with a basic understanding of what ideas needed to be used in the activity, how they needed to be used, where these ideas fit into the field of Physics, and how the activities relate to other activities that they have done.
 However, beyond this learning of physics concepts, we hope that our class gives our students a (somewhat) realistic view\cite{DrivAsoko} of how science proceeds and we see no reason that this cannot be done in concert with the first goal.
 For instance, a whole class discussion may result in some groups advocating for one way of thinking about things and other groups advocating for another way (this is actually not uncommon when 5 or 6 groups work on their activities relatively independently) and then the discussion can bring out differing assumptions, differing viewpoints, and (of course) genuine conceptual misunderstandings.
-The whole class discussion also gives the students a chance to practice developing proper scientific discussions.\cite{Footnote03} This practice at generating proper scientific arguments should not only help build confidence that they can do well on our exams but also confidence in performing well in their other classes.
+The whole class discussion also gives the students a chance to practice developing their abilities to participate in proper scientific discussion and argumentation.\cite{Footnote03} Engaging in and practicing authentic scientific practices such as argumentation helps students gain confidence in their ability to perform well on the quizzes/exams both in CLASP and in other science courses they subsequently take when faced with the task of applying the science (ideas, principles, models) to new phenomena.
+This is discussed in Section IV.

-\subsection{Assessments of physics understanding}
+\subsubsection{Assessments of physics understanding}

-We will discuss the details of assessments and grading in a separate paper but, briefly, the culture in the CLASP series at UCDavis is that there are many short quizzes (something like a 20 minute quiz every week or a 30 minute quiz every two weeks) and a final exam.
+We will discuss the details of assessments and grading in a separate paper but, briefly, the culture in the CLASP series at UC Davis is that there are many short quizzes, which are given in lecture.
+Most typical is a 20 - 25 minute quiz every week or a 30 - 35 minute quiz every two weeks.
+There is also a comprehensive two-hour final exam.
 There are two main reasons for very frequent quizzes.
-The first is that the course emphasizes understanding of physical ideas and their application so we want to give the students a way to monitor their understanding of each idea or set of ideas.\cite{BlackDylan} The second is so that students have many chances to learn how to produce a scientifically correct argument and a complete discussion of a problem.
+The first is that the course emphasizes understanding of physical ideas and their application, so we want to give the students a way to monitor their understanding of each idea or set of ideas.\cite{BlackDylan} The second is so that students have many chances to learn how to produce a scientifically correct argument and a complete discussion of a problem.